danjwait/mHST/docs/fprimeNotes/gpsDemo.md

  - Here is [the reference](https://cdn-shop.adafruit.com/datasheets/PMTK_A11.pdf) on the commands
  - Here is a [handy reference](https://nmeachecksum.eqth.net/) on checksum calcs

+May 13 2022:
+ - Commented out the baud rate command in .fpp, .hpp., and .cpp.
+Don't see it in the command list of the GDS any more
+ - Added a COLD_START command; I thought this would only work on reset, but once GPS lock was acquired sending the command caused GPS lock to dorp.
+So command works, but not as expected.
+Likewise, the  report lock status command doesn't work as expected, since the lock lost is predicated on having TLM working.
+ - Also noticed that with the `top` command, the GpsApp does show up as GpsApp under root.
+Wil `ps -elf` it's the command line w/ opptions,
+ - Takes a long time (30+ minutes) for GPS to come up from cold

 ## Lessons Learned
  - Don't copy over the other components; add them to `/GpsApp/CMakeLists.txt` instead with `add_fprime_subdirectory("${CMAKE_CURRENT_LIST_DIR}/../Ref/MathReceiver")`
  - Scrub though all the /Ref stuff, looking in anything copied over for the /Ref